ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Blazelord/5th Level/Flamehart's Aura of Fire.md

 - **Components**:
 	- Gesture.
 - **Duration**:
-	- Channeled, up to 5 turns.
+	- Channeled, up to 5 Turns.
 - **Effects**:
 	- *You superheat the air in a large radius around you, causing most things to burst into flames.*
 	- The target sphere is centered on you at all times and follows you when you move.